 The data is unambiguous

-Long-running NAR surveys in the United States repeatedly show the same pattern: professionally staged properties sell 73% faster, and typically 1–5% above asking.
+NAR (National Association of Realtors) surveys show that staging typically results in a 1–5% higher offer price.
+The industry body RESA (Real Estate Staging Association) reports a significantly shorter time on market from its own data — RESA is the staging industry's own advocacy source, so this figure should be treated with caution.
 In the Hungarian market the effect is even more pronounced — partly because professional staging is still uncommon here, and partly because most buyers skip otherwise good properties on the basis of weak photos alone.

 | Metric | Not staged | Staged | Difference |